drmartinezrabert/EcoSysEM/README.md

 A **Python package** is a collection of files containing Python code (i.e., modules).
 To execute **EcoSysEM platform**, the following packages must to be installed:
 - **<ins>NumPy</ins>**.
 NumPy is the fundamental package for scientific computing in Python.
 It is a Python library that provides a multidimensional array object, various derived objects (such as masked arrays and matrices), and an assortment of routines for fast operations on arrays, including mathematical, logical, shape manipulation, sorting, selecting, I/O, discrete Fourier transforms, basic linear algebra, basic statistical operations, random simulation and much more.
 For more info and tutorials, click [here](https://numpy.org/).
 - **<ins>Pandas</ins>**.
 Pandas is a fast, powerful, flexible and easy to use open source data analysis and manipulation tool, built on top of the Python programming language.
 For more info and tutorials, click [here](https://pandas.pydata.org/).
 - **<ins>Matplotlib</ins>**.
-Matplotlib is a library for creatinc static, animated and interactive visualizations in Python.
+Matplotlib is a library for creating static, animated and interactive visualizations in Python.
 For more info and tutorials, click [here](https://matplotlib.org/).
 - **<ins>SciPy</ins>**.
-SciPy is a collection of mathematical algorithms and convenience functions built on NumPy .
+SciPy is a collection of mathematical algorithms and convenience functions built on NumPy.
 It adds significant power to Python by providing the user with high-level commands and classes for manipulating and visualizing data.
 For more info and tutorials, click [here](https://scipy.github.io/devdocs/tutorial/index.html).
 - **<ins>iteration_utilites</ins>**.
-Iteration_utilities is a collection of functional programming based on and utilizing iteratiors and generators.
+Iteration_utilities is a collection of functional programming based on and utilizing iterators and generators.
 Most of the functions are inspiered by the _itertools_ module, but implemented in C to achieve a better overall performance.
 For more info and tutorials, click [here](https://iteration-utilities.readthedocs.io/).
 - **<ins>Xarray</ins>**.
 Xarray introduces labels in the form of dimensions, coordinates and attributes on top of raw NumPy-like multidimensional arrays, which allows for a more intuitive, more concise, and less error-prone developer experience. xarray is better suited for more complex tasks that involve labeled arrays or multi-dimensional arrays with missing or incomplete data.
-For more info ant tutorials, click [here](https://docs.xarray.dev/en/stable/user-guide/index.html).
+For more info and tutorials, click [here](https://docs.xarray.dev/en/stable/user-guide/index.html).
 - **<ins>Earthaccess</ins>**.
 Earthaccess is a python library to search for, and download or stream NASA Earth science data with just a few lines of code.
 For more info and tutorials, click [here](https://earthaccess.readthedocs.io/en/latest/).
 - **<ins>cdsapi</ins>**.
 The Climate Data Store (CDS) Application Program Interface (API) is a service providing programmatic access to CDS and ADS data.
 For more info and tutorials, click [here](https://cds.climate.copernicus.eu/how-to-api).
 - **<ins>molmass</ins>**.
 Molmass is a Python library, console script, and web application to calculate the molecular mass (average, nominal, and isotopic pure), the elemental composition, and the mass distribution spectrum of a molecule given by its chemical formula, relative element weights, or sequence.
 For more info and tutorials, click [here](https://pypi.org/project/molmass/).
-- **<ins>pyatmos</ins>**.
-Pyatmos is an archive of scientific routines that estimates the vertical structure of atmosphere with various atmospheric density models.
-For more info and tutorials, click [here](https://pypi.org/project/pyatmos/).
 - **<ins>basemap</ins>**.
 Basemap is a matplotlib toolkit for plotting 2D data on maps in Python.
 It is similar in functionality to GrADS, GMT, the MATLAB Mapping Toolbox and the IDL Mapping Facilities.
 CDAT and PyNGL are other Python libraries with similar capabilities.
 For more info and tutorials, click [here](https://matplotlib.org/basemap/stable/index.html).
 - **<ins>python-dateutil</ins>**.
 Dateutil module provides powerful extensions to the standard datetime module, available in Python.
 For more info and tutorials, click [here](https://dateutil.readthedocs.io/en/stable/).
 - **<ins>geokernels</ins>**.
-Geokernels module proides fast geospatial distance computation and geodesic distance kenrels to accelerate geospatial machine learning and distance matrix calculations.
+Geokernels module provides fast geospatial distance computation and geodesic distance kernels to accelerate geospatial machine learning and distance matrix calculations.
 For more info and tutorials, click [here](https://github.com/sigmaterra/geokernels).
+- **<ins>openpyxl</ins>**.
+Openpyxl is a Python library to read/write Excel 2010 xlsx/xlsm/xltx/xltm files.
+For more info, click [here] (https://pypi.org/project/openpyxl)

 [🔼 Back to **Contents**](#readme-contents)

 ### Installation of packages using Anaconda Navigator
 You can install any Python package using the **Anaconda Navigator**.
-For this, execute the navigator and click to **Environments**.
-In this section you can install new packages and delete the already installed.
+For this, execute the navigator and click on **Environments**.
+In this section you can install new packages and delete those already installed.
 For more info, click [here](https://docs.anaconda.com/free/navigator/).

 [🔼 Back to **Contents**](#readme-contents)

 ### Installation of packages using pip
 **pip** is the package installer for Python.
-In general, pip installs the minimal instalation requirements automatically, but not the optionals requirements.
+In general, pip installs the minimal installation requirements automatically, but not the optional requirements.
 To install the mentioned packages using pip, you have only to write the following command lines in **Anaconda Prompt or Terminal**:
 #### · <ins>Anaconda Prompt</ins>
 **NumPy**:
 ```